arslanmusaddiq/1DT308-Introductory-Project/labs/4_iot_traffic_light.md

  * MQTT wikipedia https://en.wikipedia.org/wiki/MQTT
  * MQTT lib (there are others also) https://github.com/peterhinch/micropython-mqtt
+ * alternative way of getting started with MQTT in micropython: https://randomnerdtutorials.com/micropython-mqtt-esp32-esp8266/

 You may use the MQTT server in our own LNU server hosted at Digital Ocean, or `mqtt.iotlab.dev`, the DNS should point to `64.225.110.253`.
 Note, port 1883 and no encryption (TLS) is needed, username: `king`, password `arthur`.